swasal/Mythcrypt/readme.md

 ## Quick Start (Windows)

 To run Mythcrypt easily from anywhere on your Windows system, you can create a batch file:
+**Make sure the requirements.txt is installed globally in your machine**

 ```bat
 @echo off